xDelito/py-dll-injection/README.md

 # py-dll-injection
-Inject DLL Files into an executable.
+Inject DLL Files into an executable with Python.
 Python version 3.x